This comparison evaluates Embeddable and Holistics for SaaS teams considering embedded analytics inside their products.

 Overview and philosophy

-Embeddable is a developer-first analytics toolkit designed for SaaS teams that treat analytics as part of the product, not just reporting infrastructure.
+Embeddable is a developer-first analytics toolkit built for SaaS teams that treat analytics as part of the product experience rather than as a separate BI layer.

 Key strengths of Embeddable